-I think that probably this statement could have been just a little off-kilter in that Snape may not have actually known more hexes than the upperclassmen, but that he certainly knew different ones.
+I think that probably this statement could have been just a little off-kilter in that Snape probably didn’t actually know more hexes than the upperclassmen, but that he certainly knew a few different ones.

 For the very good reason that he had invented some of them himself.

 With Book 6 we now had clear evidence that Snape, unlike Hermione, was not merely a precocious little swot able to duplicate any textbook example he was shown.
 This was a highly resourceful and truly creative scholar with a real knack for the underlying theory of at least two of the school’s core subjects.
 And an impressive level of control over his magic for a child his age.
 He was more than capable of showing other First years up.

 (Of course, keep in mind that in HBP we were dealing with the über-Snape who really only seems to have existed in that one volume of the series.)

 From where Black & Potter — who by all accounts were highly “inventive” types themselves — were standing, this was unacceptable.